0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 could be viewed as cheap.
 After **years of underinvestment**, all the conditions are present to foment a bubble.
 Following the precious metals breaking higher, I suspect that the **trend will push out** into industrial metals.

 Iron Ore prices have remained suppressed through the year.
-The **Vale** holding was reduced as the lack of double tax agreement between the UK and Brazil meant I was paying tax twice.
-I diversified into **Labrador Iron Ore Royalty Corp**, a Canadian 'compounder'
+The **Vale** holding was reduced as the lack of double tax agreement bggggetween the UK and Brazil meant I was paying tax twice.
+I diversified into **Labrador Iron Ore Royalty Corp**, a Canadian 'compounder' gg
 , with the royalty structure giving **additional inflation protection**.
 I'm not super bullish, as Iron ore can be viewed as a proxy for world growth.